peter-mount/rabbitmq/README.md

 * rabbitmq_shovel_management
 * rabbitmq_web_stomp

+## Tags

+Each tag represents the version:
+* latest is the latest stable build, 3.6.3
+* 3.6.3 is the stable build
+* 3.7.0m5 is 3.7.0 milestone 5 preview.
+Use this at your own risk.

+The master branch is always the preview, i.e. 3.7.0m5 currently.
+Once that version is released then we should create that branch and configure docker to build that with the 3.7.0 and latest tags.

+Master will then become the next milestone branch when thats ready.

+## Notes on the milestone builds

 Note: This is the current 3.7 branch which has not yet been released yet.

 Current version: 3.7.0 milestone 4